Facial Recognition Technology

 Automotive

-Enhancing safety by monitoring driver attentiveness and detecting signs of fatigue or distraction.
+Additionally, this technology offers a valuable application in enhancing driver safety by monitoring attentiveness and detecting signs of fatigue or distraction.

 The Macgence Way